forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* NEW: the `project deploy` commands now leave the test-level undefined by default.
-This lets the org decide what tests need to run.
-If you don't specify the flag,
-  - non-production orgs won't run any tests
-  - production orgs will run tests if the deployment includes some apex
 * NEW: You can now specify these two scratch org definition file options as command-line flags when you run `org create scratch`:

     * `--admin-email`: Email address that's applied to the org's admin user.
 Equivalent to the `adminEmail` option in the scratch org definition file.